 (5) Despite deciding under section 102(3)(a) of the Act not to take removal action, the chief executive officer may decide that the prison officer’s performance or conduct warrants other action being taken in relation to the prison officer under the Act or these regulations.

-[Regulation 32F inserted in Gazette 21 Aug 2015 p.
+[Regulation 32F inserted: Gazette 21 Aug 2015 p.
 3321-2.]

 32G.
 Further ground for removal